Waikumete Cemetery is a place of beauty, tranquillity, quiet reverence and rich history, which has served greater Auckland and Waitakere since 1886.

 Stage 1 of the review process took place from November to December 2012.
 It became clear the Draft Reserve Management Plan timeline had to better align with the Unitary Plan process.

 This will allow us to address the key issues facing the cemetery without delaying project timelines.
-We now expect to complete the Draft Reserve Management Plan after the public consultation period from February to March 2014.
+We now expect to complete the Draft Reserve Management Plan after the public consultation period in mid 2014.

 Waikumete has two chapels adjacent to each other in the main building.